eza-community/eza/man/eza.1.md

 Valid settings are ‘`always`’, ‘`automatic`’ (or ‘`auto`’ for short), and ‘`never`’.
 When used without a value, defaults to ‘`automatic`’.

-The default behavior (`automatic` or `auto`) will display file kind indicators only when the standard output is connected to a real terminal.
+`automatic` or `auto` will display file kind indicators only when the standard output is connected to a real terminal.
 If `eza` is ran while in a `tty`, or the output of `eza` is either redirected to a file or piped into another program, file kind indicators will not be used.
 Setting this option to ‘`always`’ causes `eza` to always display file kind indicators, while ‘`never`’ disables the use of file kind indicators.

 `-G`, `--grid`
 : Display entries as a grid (default).